jeffpar/pcjs/tools/README.md

 ## PCjs Disk Images

-PCjs 2.0 disk images are JSON objects with the following properties:
+PCjs v2 (version 2.x) disk images are JSON objects with the following properties:

   - *imageInfo*: an object describing the type of disk (eg, "CHS") and other characteristics
   - *volTable*: an Array of VolInfo objects, one for each logical FAT volume on the disk (optional)